joebumbulis/Take_Home_Clearhead/README.md

 [] when CTA button is clicked / then cart page opens & modal closes [] when cart item pic or text clicked, / then opens to item page

+* Set up file system:
+  * Unclear about file structure approach- created index.html and main.css; but emailed Case about clarity around using React.js
+    * No react, build in the actual DOM/ create experimental page.
+  * emailed Case about clarity about how much build out does the landing page need in the comp v1.

 Notes: